 Indian shooting at Tokyo 2020: A Recap

-With the elimination of Aishwary Pratap Singh Tomar and Sanjeev Rajput in Men’s 50m Rifle 3 Positions, the last flickers of India’s shooting medal hope at the Tokyo Olympics were extinguished.
+With the elimination of Aishwary Pratap Singh Tomar and Sanjeev Rajput in Men’s 50m Rifle 3 Positions, the last flickers of India’s shooting medal hopes at the Tokyo Olympics were extinguished.
 It was a dismal end to an Indian campaign that had promised so much at the beginning of the year and delivered so little in the end.

 Only one Indian- Saurabh Chaudhary- could qualify for the finals and only the team of Saurabh and Manu Bhaker in 10m Air Pistol Mixed could manage a single-digit ranking in qualification rounds.
 The scores posted by the rifle team were the worst in recent memory.
 In pistol, the familiar Indian malaise of choking during the final few shots intensified even further.
 Only shotgun fared as expected.